Please see the following documents containing important information:

 Answer: We understand that the amount submitted with the application is an estimate.
 Yes, it is possible to adjust the scholarship amount, but only as a decrease.
 If you overestimate the financial need and later find out you need less money, that is fine.
-If you underestimate your need, and at a later time discover you need more money, you cannot increase your scholarship request.
+If you underestimate your need, and later discover you need more money, you cannot increase your scholarship request.
 It is the responsibility of the student to accurately estimate their financial needs for study abroad.

 Question: What is the average amount of the scholarship award and how many people will receive it this year?

-Answer: The average amount of the scholarship is about $15,000.
-But there is no set amount for this scholarship award.
+Answer: The average amount of the scholarship is about $15,000, but there is no set amount for this scholarship award.
 As this scholarship seeks to meet the financial need of successful applicants, the amount varies significantly across recipients.

 There is no set number of scholarships to be awarded.
 And the number of scholarships awarded each year will vary depending on the funds available and the requested amounts.
-For this year’s cohort (2019-2020), we are supporting 40 scholars (20 Japanese, 20 Americans).
-Do not let any of this discourage you!

 Question: If selected, how will I receive the scholarship?